footcricket05/IoTCampusVision/README.md

 1. Download and install Cisco Packet Tracer on your computer.

-2. Open the smart-campus.pkt file included in the repository in Cisco Packet Tracer.
+2. Open the Smart-Campus-Design.pkt file included in the repository in Cisco Packet Tracer.

 3. The file will load the Smart Campus network topology and the IoT devices connected to it.